opulencephp/docs/redis.md

   * PHP library that does not require you to re-compile PHP

 <h2 id="creating-redis-connection">Creating a Redis Connection</h2>
-`Opulence\Redis\Redis` accepts either a single client or a list of clients as well as a `TypeMapper` to help you convert to and from Redis types.
+`Opulence\Redis\Redis` acts as a convenient wrapper around Redis.
+It accepts either a single client or a list of clients as well as a `TypeMapper` to help you convert to and from Redis types.
 Opulence uses magic methods to pass on method calls to the underlying Redis client(s).

 <h4 id="single-client">Single Client</h4>
 ```php